Hadehwahle/Hadehwahle/README.md

 - 👋 Hi, I’m @Hadehwahle
-- 👀 I’m interested in Web Developement
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on JS
+- 💞️ I’m looking to collaborate on Frontend Projects
 - 📫 How to reach me: adelekepeterpierre@gmail.com
-- I am a Front-end Developer

 <!---
 Hadehwahle/Hadehwahle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.